-This exciting new elephant tour near Chiang Mai, surrounded by jungle, is home to five rescued elephants, including a mother elephant and her baby.
+This exciting new elephant tour, surrounded by jungle near Chiang Mai and is home to a small herd of rescued elephants.
 As well as providing a better life for the elephants, the owners of the project are committed to a reforestation program intended to revitalize and preserve the elephant’s natural habitat.
 There are plans to build a plant nursery where medicinal plants important to the elephant’s health will be grown, and seedlings of rare tree species that are in danger of being lost forever will be nurtured.

 After changing into traditional handmade clothing, visitors prepare fruit and vegetables and get to know the elephants a little while feeding them.
 Afterward, visit the plant nursery where guests are invited to help out by planting seeds, and in the rainy season, planting saplings in the surrounding forest.
 Next, join the elephants for a walk along hillside jungle trails, stopping to watch them interact as a herd and forage on native plants along the way.
 Back at the project, the group will be served a vegetarian buffet and later be shown how to make health balls for the elephants using bananas, rice husks, tamarind, salt and traditional medicinal plants.
 Other activities include watching the elephants take a mud bath and bathing them in the nearby stream.

 Visitors to this project are helping to provide a better life for elephants retired from a difficult life of logging and elephant riding as well as supporting sustainable ecotourism.

 Take a walk in the jungle with a small herd of elephants including a mother and her baby and help to revitalize their native habitat through our reforestation program

 Tour Type: Full Day Visit

 Children Aged 7-12: 1,250 Thai Baht